Course Outline

 Module 6.
 Cloud Security Operations for Government

-This module discusses key considerations when evaluating, selecting, and managing cloud computing providers.
-It also covers the role of Security as a Service (SECaaS) providers and the impact of cloud on incident response.
+This module addresses key considerations when evaluating, selecting, and managing cloud computing providers.
+It also discusses the role of Security as a Service (SECaaS) providers and the impact of cloud on incident response.

 Topics Covered: